BA in Buddhist Studies with Himalayan Language: Career Path

 • To prepare students for graduate-level studies in Buddhist Studies, Himalayan language and culture, or related fields.

-• To equip students with the knowledge and skills necessary to work in fields such as academia, non-profit organizations, or international development.
+• The goal is to equip students with the knowledge and skills necessary to work in fields such as academia, non-profit organizations, or international development.

-• To provide students with a deep understanding and appreciation of Buddhism, and the Himalayan context.
+• To give students a deep understanding and appreciation of Buddhism and the Himalayan context.

 Vision:

-• To be a leading institution in the field of Buddhist Studies with Himalayan Language and to produce knowledgeable, skilled and well-rounded graduates who can contribute to the field and society.
+• To be a leading institution in Buddhist Studies with Himalayan Language and to produce knowledgeable, skilled, and well-rounded graduates who can contribute to the field and society.

-• To promote the study of Buddhism and Himalayan culture and language as a means of fostering cross-cultural understanding and respect.
+• To promote studying Buddhism and Himalayan culture and language to foster cross-cultural understanding and respect.

-• To create an environment of learning and research excellence in the field of Buddhist Studies with Himalayan Language.
+• To create an environment of learning and research excellence in Buddhist Studies with Himalayan Language.

 Eligibility

-The eligibility requirements for a Bachelor of Arts in Buddhist Studies with Himalayan Language program will vary depending on the institution offering the program.
+The eligibility requirements for a Bachelor of Arts in Buddhist Studies with Himalayan Language program will vary depending on the institution.
 However, some common eligibility criteria may include:

-• High school diploma or equivalent: Most institutions require applicants to have completed high school or the equivalent in order to be eligible to apply for the program.
+• High school diploma or equivalent: Most institutions require applicants to have completed high school or the equivalent to be eligible to apply for the program.

 • Minimum GPA: Some institutions may require applicants to have a minimum grade point average (GPA) in their high school studies.